 October 15, 2016

 It is apparent that his message is spreading through all branches of the Military and that what he has to say about leadership matters.
-It is not just the Military that is taking note, organizations everywhere are starting to paying attention to why it should also, Start With Why.
+It is not just the Military that is taking note, organizations everywhere are starting to paying attention to what he is saying: Start With Why.

 Why start with Why?

 Sinek uses Apple as his model company for why any company or person should always start with Why.
-Apple’s reputation as transcended the industry and Apple in a sense is its own industry.
-They are not a computer company or a phone company or music company, they are simply a company that makes great products that has a massive audience that will buy whatever they sell.
+Apple’s reputation has transcended the industry; Apple has even grown to a point where they create new industries.
+They are not a computer company or a phone company or music company, they are simply a company that makes great products, one with a loyal consumer base that will buy whatever it is they are selling.

 Apple’s ability to produce products across multiple industries lies in its ability to draw strength in its purpose for existing.
-It simply aims to, “make great products.”
+Simply, the company aims to “make great product.”